AleksanderB-hub/quantamental-screener/README.md

 Key finding: with limited training data covering a single market regime, added model complexity hurts rather than helps.
 The ML models identified which features matter (feature selection), but the final screening uses transparent rule-counting.

+Note that you should re-train the models, as the one provided in this repository is a simpler version used for testing.

 ## Multi-Index Support

 Supported indices: `sp500`, `nasdaq100`, `ftse100`, `dax40`, `custom`